| Dreamshare, an interactive, peer-led, moderated

 telling me I really don't know what I'm talking about" are probably too harsh to

+be of value to many dreamers.
 On this note, we have learned through experience that we are all human and

-encouraged to "be themselves" on-line, you will undoubtedly feel more rapport
+subject to human frailties.
+In a group where people are encouraged to "be themselves" on-line, you will undoubtedly feel more rapport

 with some people than with others.
 Not every dream or dreamer will evoke equal